jakobkolb/cosuno-challenge/README.md

 # Cosuno Full Stack Recruiting Challenge

 This is a simple react webapp with a lambda function based node.js backend hosted on Netlify.
+Check out a preview [HERE](https://cosuno-challenge-kolb.netlify.app/)

 ---